kevinmuchene/fetch-mans-best-friend/README.md

 ## Introduction

 Welcome to the Man's Best Friend Web Application!
 This application is a unique platform for dog enthusiasts to explore and find their favorite dogs.
-Built with modern technologies like React, TypeScript, Formik, Axios, and Jest, and integrated with APIs including Fetch API and OpenAI, this app offers a seamless and interactive experience.
+Built with modern technologies like React, TypeScript, Formik, Axios, Redux and Jest, and integrated with APIs including Fetch API and OpenAI, this app offers a seamless and interactive experience.
+The routes are protected, user must login to continue.
+(Use any name and email "with correct format" ) to login)

 ## Features